 I found these colorful silhouettes on Minted and I knew they would be absolutely perfect in our home!
 Traditional silhouettes come in black and white and you have to sit still to have the artist capture your profile.
 If you refer to the earlier mention of my kid's ages though, "sitting still" doesn't really happen in our house.
 Luckily, this process only required a digital photo of each child's profile and then Minted took care of the rest.
 I submitted the photos of both of them and just like magic got back the most adorable pictures!

-I went with indigo and emerald for the silhouettes, but they offer just about every color under the sun.
+I went with blueberry and emerald for the silhouettes, but they offer just about every color under the sun.
 I chose these colors because they are somewhat traditional, but definitely a little more fun and modern.
 You can find an affiliate link the to exact silhouette I did here.
 If you're looking to create your own special memories, you can browse all of the different silhouette options here.

 I LOVE how they came out!
 I'm amazed how much they actually look like my kids just from going off of a picture.
 They managed to capture every wild curl on my daughter's head, and even the sweet peach fuzz from my son's.